Email FacebookTwitterMenu burgerClose thin

 Tips for Opening a Bank Account

 • A financial advisor can help you work through your banking needs and put together a plan that works for your unique situation.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • The best bank accounts are away with costly fees, like overdraft fees.
 See SmartAsset’s list of the best checking accounts to find one that’s right for you.